Ms Hsan Sandar Win

 Her doctoral work explores probabilistic reasoning, adaptive decision-making, and knowledge fusion to enhance situational understanding and manage information reliability and environmental uncertainty at tactical edge.

-Alongside her doctoral studies, she currently works as a Research Assistant on a project involving semantic knowledge representation through ontology and information assessment using probabilistic inference with incomplete data to support robots' information generation of their surroundings.
+Alongside her doctoral studies, she currently works as a Research Officer on a project involving semantic knowledge representation through ontology and information assessment using probabilistic inference with incomplete data to support robots' information generation of their surroundings.

 Through the development of scalable information fusion and uncertainty management methodologies, she aims to enable resilient autonomy, collaborative mission execution, and robust situational understanding in complex and evolving operational domains.